The Sydney Symphony Orchestra Fellowship is recognised as one of the world's leading orchestral training programs.

 Alex norton, SSO first violin, Fellowship 2006

 Meet the thirteen gifted young musicians chosen from 200 applicants nationwide that have joined the SSO this year as the 2018 Fellows.

 Come and hear the Sydney Symphony Orchestra Fellows in concert in central and outer-metropolitan Sydney.

-Audition Applications for 2019 Fellowship are now open.
-Submit your video audition by Monday 16 April 2018.
+Audition Applications for 2019 Fellowship have closed.
+Applications for 2020 Fellowship will open in early March 2019.
 Jump-start your orchestral career and become a Sydney Symphony Orchestra Fellow!

 Bridget O'Donnell talks about her year and experiences as an SSO Fellow in this short video.

 "The SSO Fellowship Program aims to produce adventurous, inspiring and highly adaptable musicians who can imagine something beyond themselves and help create a strong and vibrant future for music."